Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 • Maintenance

-• People who are already at a healthy weight simply need to focus on nutrient density while getting enough energy to maintain their weight.
+• People who are already at a healthy weight need to focus on nutrient density while getting enough energy to maintain their weight.

 “There is no one ‘anticancer diet.’
 Whether you are going through cancer treatment or you are a cancer survivor, your diet needs to support your metabolic health, immunity and gut health.
 To effectively fight cancer, tolerate treatment and recover, your body requires a nutrient-dense diet that is tailored to your needs.”